uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_textures.md

 - Go back into Maya
 - Close the uv editor panel if it is still open
 - Select your cactus
-- hold down the right mouse button and select **Assign new material**
+- Hold down the right mouse button and select **Assign new material**

 	![](images/worksheet_1/material_attributes.jpg)

 - Select **Maya > Standard Surface** as before
 - Add the colour map you just created

 	![](images/worksheet_1/change_colour_map.jpg)